 The Queen’s Award for Voluntary Service

-Derbyshire were awarded a Platinum standard in May 2019, reflecting the professionalism of the Scheme and the outstanding standard of custody visiting and volunteer management within Derbyshire.
-Derbyshire were one of only two schemes to achieve this nationally.
+Derbyshire was awarded a Platinum standard in May 2019, reflecting the professionalism of the Scheme and the outstanding standard of custody visiting and volunteer management within Derbyshire.
+Derbyshire was one of only two schemes to achieve this nationally.

-ICVA set up a Quality Assurance Framework which is a tool which helps schemes to:
+ICVA set up a Quality Assurance Framework which is a tool that helps schemes to:

 - Reflect on how they comply with the Code of Practice

 - Celebrates areas of strength